bioforensics/MicroHapDB/dbbuild/sources/puentephillips2020/README.md

 ## Build Process

-The following software is required to compile the published data into the table format required by MicroHapDB.
+Run the following command from the `dbbuild/sources/puentephillips2020/` directory to compile the data into the table format required by MicroHapDB.

-- Python 3
-- [Snakemake][]
-- [rsidx][]

-To build the TSV files required by MicroHapDB, run the following command from the `dbbuild/sources/puentephillips2020/` directory.

 ```
-snakemake --config dbsnp=/path/to/dbSNP.vcf.gz rsidx=/path/to/dbSNP.rsidx -p all
+snakemake --configfile ../../config.json -p all
 ```

+## Appendix

 ## Manual Pre-processing